icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 > ⚠️ Given the [attacks](https://twitter.com/myalgo_/status/1632862464244162560) on MyAlgo wallet users, related sdk has been excluded from the list.

 - [Pera Wallet](https://github.com/perawallet) - Secure, open source and community driven wallet for both mobile and desktop devices.
 Maintained by the team behind official Algorand Wallet.
-- [AlgoSigner](https://github.com/PureStake/algosigner) - Browser plugin Web Wallet and JS library for signing transactions in the browser.
 - [Method Wallet](https://methodwallet.app/) - Algorand Wallet you'll love.
 - [Defly Wallet](https://defly.app/) - Defly is an Algorand wallet with great suit of integrated DeFi features.
 - [Daffi Wallet](https://www.daffi.me/) - Daffi is a mobile wallet for Algorand with integrated access to Daffi platform.